Kloudless/kloudless-java/README.md

 Building
 ==========

-You can create the jar, skipping tests, with `mvn install -DskipTests`.
+* You can create the jar, skipping tests, with `mvn install -DskipTests`.
+* You can gather dependencies for easy installation/deployment with `mvn dependency:copy-dependencies`.
+  They will be located in `target/dependencies`.

 Testing
 =======